Azzc0/TWRA/docs/Functionmap.md

 - TWRA.lua (ToggleMainFrame)

 ### TWRA:DisplayCurrentSection()
+**Status: Duplicated** (in TWRA.lua and ui/OSD.lua)

-Displays the current section in the UI.
+Centralized function that displays the current section in all UI components, including the main frame and OSD.

+**Arguments:**
+- None

 **Used in:**
-- Multiple places
+- Multiple places throughout the addon

+**Resolution needed:**
+The function currently exists in both TWRA.lua and ui/OSD.lua with different implementations.
+The ui/OSD.lua version should be the canonical implementation as it properly coordinates updates to both the main UI and OSD components.
+The TWRA.lua version should be removed or replaced with a call to the OSD.lua version.

 ### TWRA:CreateOptionsInMainFrame()
 Creates the options interface within the main frame.